Back up SQL Databases to Dropbox

 The Dropbox Destination Settings window will appear.
 This is where you will authorize a connection to Dropbox.

 Press the Authorize Now button and then input your account information on the Dropbox login page.
-Signing in to your Dropbox account through the browser window will bring up the following window:
+Signing in through the browser will bring up this window:

-Click the button labeled Allow, then you will then be redirected to the SQL Backup Master App Verification web browser page, where an authorization code will be provided.
+Click Allow, then you will be redirected to the SQL Backup Master App Verification page, where an authorization code will be displayed.

-Press the Copy button to copy the code to your clipboard.
-In SQL Backup Master, the Authorization Code window will prompt you to paste the authorization code that you have just copied.
+Press the Copy button to copy this authorization code to your clipboard.
+Back in SQL Backup Master, you will be prompted to paste the authorization code into the Authorization Code window.

-Use the Test button in the bottom left corner of the Dropbox Destination Settings window to make sure you have a successful connection to your Dropbox account, and select Ok, then hit the Ok button on the main window to continue.
+Once you’ve pasted in the code, click OK to complete the authorization.
+Use the Test button in the bottom-left corner of the Dropbox Destination Settings window to confirm a successful connection, then select OK.
+Finally, click OK in the main window to continue.

-Back at the bottom right corner of the Database Backup Editor window, click on the Save icon to establish your backup destination.
+Back at the bottom-right corner of the Database Backup Editor window, click on the Save icon to finalize your Dropbox backup destination.

 STEP 5 – RUN THE BACKUP JOB

-If the backup job does not complete successfully, please review the log file for further details on the failure.
+If the backup job doesn’t complete successfully, review the application log file for error details or additional troubleshooting information.